bonniepeng2002/Livi/DEVLOG.md

   - Create your screens to render
   - Return the Stack Navigator in a parent file

+### January 30:

+- Created the Button component, with primary and secondary buttons
+- Created ListingCard component, with optional appearance of edit button
+  - On click, brings you to the listing details page for the listing

 ### Next Up:

 - make components